aut0maticjack/lazyweb/3D-Printing-TMC22xx-Quick-Guide.md

     * Power off
     * Plug motors in
     * Power on
-* Don't turn the vref trimpot with the motors plugged in
+* Don't turn the vref trimpot with the motors plugged in.
+If you accidentally set the driver too high and the motors are activated, you risk damaging the motor, driver, and other electronics.

 ### Additional

-* On TMC2224, the MS3 pin controls stealthChop2 (off) or spreadCycle (on)
+* On TMC2224, the MS3 pin controls stealthChop2 (off) or spreadCycle (on).
-* TMC2208 does not have spreadCycle selection without the UART interface
+* TMC2208 does not have spreadCycle selection without the UART interface.
 * Don't use these drivers on Z or E. These axes benefit from more torque and don't move fast enough to make noise with regular drivers anyway.
 I think you should run Z at 1/4 stepping [to get more holding torque](http://www.designfax.net/cms/dfx/opens/enews/20140819DFX/MICROMOsteppingChart2.jpg).

 ### References